codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool installation step](/Source/Images/screen5.png?raw=true)

 - After the download and uninstall process, patches will be applied to the installation.
 If you chose to install AuraSync and/or LiveDash in this step, you can select which modules you want by typing `Y` to the next question.
 AuraSync has a modular component design to control a variety of devices.
 By default, the setup will install all modules even if you don't have the device.
 If you want a cleaner installation, you can check here which modules are relevant for your case.
-Some brand specific modules is usually to control RGB Ram with AuraSync.
+Some brand specific modules is usually to control RGB RAM/SSD with AuraSync.
 If you don't want to use AuraSync to control them, don't check it.
-However if you want to control the RAM you need to check "RAM" + the specific brand module if exist If you type `n` all modules will installed.
+However if you want to control the RAM/SSD you need to check "RAM" or "SSD/HD" + the specific brand module if exist If you type `n` all modules will installed.

     ![ASUS Setup Tool add modules](/Source/Images/screen4.png?raw=true)